christie87/offsyo/README.md

 2. Explore the data using the tabs:
     - Cities: Displays a sunburst chart of the cities where the selected cuisine is available and their corresponding Zomato ratings.
     - Restaurants: Displays a bubble chart of the restaurants serving the selected cuisine in different cities, showing their Zomato ratings and votes.
-    - Highest Rated: Displays a bar chart of the top-rated restaurants ('Excellent') for the selected cuisine in different cities.
+    - Top Rated: Displays a bar chart of the restaurants rated 'Excellent' for the selected cuisine in different cities.

 ## Features